 The California Supreme Court is charged with appointing five members of the State Bar of California’s Board of Trustees.
 Pursuant to Rule 9.90 of the California Rules of Court, the Supreme Court has created the State Bar Trustees Nominating Committee to solicit, receive, screen and evaluate all applications for appointment or reappointment to the State Bar Board of Trustees and to make recommendations to the Supreme Court.

 The California Supreme Court’s State Bar Trustees Nominating Committee is seeking qualified candidates to serve on the State Bar of California Board of Trustees.
-In 2018, two trustee positions will be filled during this process.
+In 2018, one trustee position will be filled during this process.

 The State Bar Board of Trustees is charged with the executive functions of the State Bar.
 Public protection is the highest priority of the board in exercising its licensing, regulatory and disciplinary functions.
 The board meets 18 times a year to consider organizational, policy and professional issues.